TobiasNickel/trdb/README.md

 // Feel free to create multiple dbs to put collections in separate files.
 // This example also shows the options for custom idName and
 // newId.
-This the newId defaults to uuidv4, and provides a method for
+This the newId defaults to uuid v4, and provides a method for
 // generating autoIncrementIds.
 You can implement your own ID functions,
 // returning and primitive like numbers and strings. const postsDB = newFileDB('posts.json', {